Strengthening People, Neighborhoods

 The City of St. Petersburg's Department of Housing and Community Development administers a variety of federal state, and locally-funded community development programs that aim to provide affordable housing, public facility improvements, and supportive services for the very-low, low- and moderate-income residents of the city.
 Are you a home owner who is close or in foreclosure?
 Visit our home foreclosure section for assistance.
 Other programs include:

-- Home Repair Loans
+- Home Repair and Rehabilitation Loans

 - Barrier Free Loans & Grants